jessehattabaugh/jessehattabaugh-com/README.md

 -   rebase to edit commits and make it presentable for outside viewers
 -   add "see it on github", banner
 -   make header sticky
+- create tests for share.html
+- use https on localhost